swdotcom/update-and-apply-kubernetes-configs/README.md

   SOME_CONFIG: 'hello'
 ```

 This action uses `envsubst` to replace values in form `$VARIABLE` or `${VARIABLE}` that are found in the list of configuration files.
-If an ENV variable is not defined for a replacement, then it will be replaced with an empty string.
+See below for the different replacement options.
 The k8 templates do not need to define any replacements, like the `k8/config-staging.yaml` above.
-It's still useful to apply these during the deployment so that configuration can be managed through git.
+It's still useful to apply these during the deployment so that configurations can be managed through git.

 The order that you list the files for `k8-config-file-paths` is the order that they will be applied to your cluster.
 So, you probably want to apply any configMap updates before applying the deployment.